 Main ecosystem types of Bangladesh

 The country was divided into 12 major ecosystems in a report by Ali Reza et al. (2002) (Figure 6), based on climatic, floral, edaphic, and hydrological differences.
 Floodplains occur on about 80% of the area.
 Major soil types are: floodplain (66% of all soils), hill, terrace, made-land (<1%), and miscellaneous soils.
 The soils range from sandy to clayey soils and vary considerably within each group in terms of their richness.
 Rainfall varies from 1440 to 4330 mm/yr, depending on location and most comes during the monsoon season from July to October, although climate change has altered timing of this season in recent years.
-Among these bio-ecological zones are the major forest areas including the Sunderbans, Chittagong Hills and Hill Tracts, sal forests, and the coastal forests (Figure 6).
+Among these bio-ecological zones are the major forest areas including the Sundarbans, Chittagong Hills and Hill Tracts, sal forests, and the coastal forests (Figure 6).

 There is some uncertainty about the amount of protected area in Bangladesh, although only a small percentage of the land base is protected.
 FAO (2008) reported 390,000 ha is protected, which is about 2.7% of the country and 27% of forests, while the GoB in their FRA report (2016) reported 271,000 ha are protected (18% of the forest).
 This latter figure was similar to that from Choudhury and Koike (2011) who reported 255,741 ha (17%) of forest is protected.
 Ahmed stated that only 1.1% of forest is protected, while Sunderland et al. (2011) reported an area of forest protected of 1.4%.
 The discrepancies among these figures are as a result of what is counted as ‘forest’ and what is counted as ‘protected’.
 For example, ‘game reserves’ and ‘wildlife sanctuaries’ may be available for timber harvesting, and population pressure is such that fuelwood collection, animal grazing, and other degradation influences occur in all protected areas (Choudhury and Koike 2011).